117503445/GoWebDAV/README.md

       - "80:80"
 ```

+If you need to run Gowebdav using Docker in a non-root user environment, you can refer to [nonroot](./doc/nonroot.md).

 ## Configuration

 GoWebDAV supports configuring the WebDAV service through environment variables, command-line arguments, configuration files, and other methods.
 The examples mentioned above are typical uses of GoWebDAV.
 If these examples do not meet your needs, you can refer to the [Configuration](./doc/config.md) documentation.